tetrapus/Karkat/README.md

 Multithreaded python IRC socket bot.
 Warning: This readme may be out of date.
 Karkat is undergoing thorough modifications to his plugin structure.
 The majority of former features are currently not ported to the new interface- this is reasonably easy to do, but I have not done so as I am cleaning them all up before re-adding them.
 Please be patient, and feel free to do it yourself.

-## How to use Karkat
-Create a config file.
-A sample file (Sample.yaml) is provided.
-Run Karkat as follows: ``python karkat.py <config>`` Some data files are not provided.
-Karkat will show warnings if any necessary apikeys are not present.
-Some dependancies are not included and may be required (anyone want to write a setup.py?)
-These are:
+## Getting Started
+### Step 1: Download dependencies
+If not already installed, the following packages must be installed:
 - Docopt
 - Requests
 - PyYaml
+- PyLast

+Run ``sudo pip3 install docopt pyyaml requests pylast`` to install them.

+### Step 2: Create server config
+Create a config file.
+A sample file (Sample.yaml) is provided.
+For convenience, a config generator mkconf.py is provided.

+### Step 3: Make api keys (optional)
+Some modules require api keys.
+Create a file apikeys.conf in the working directory.
+Put your keys in there in the format specified by the module.

+### Step 4: Run karkat
+Karkat is run via ``./karkat.py <config>``.
+Some options are available, see the full argspec via ./karkat.py -h.

+The information below this point is outdated.

 ## Files
 The main file is ``karkat.py``.